Magneto-inertial range dominated by magnetic helicity in space plasmas: Distributed chaos dominated by magnetic helicity

 The dashed curve is drawn through the middle curve in Fig. 1 to indicate the stretched exponential spectrum Eq.
-(9) corresponding to the spatially distributed chaos dominated by magnetic helicity.
-In this case, the considered (experimental) spatial domain is not enclosed completely by a magnetic flux surface, then ${\bf a}$ is not gauge invariant.
-In this case a gauge-invariant relative magnetic helicity with an appropriate reference magnetic field (the axial background magnetic field - constant in time and space outside the experimental vessel,) can be used instead \cite{bf},\cite{jc},\cite{dg}.\\
+(12) corresponding to the spatially distributed chaos dominated by magnetic helicity.
+Since the experimental spatial domain is not enclosed completely by a magnetic flux surface the ${\bf a}$ is not gauge invariant.
+In this case, a gauge-invariant relative magnetic helicity with an appropriate reference magnetic field (the axial background magnetic field - constant in time and space outside the experimental vessel,) can be used instead \cite{bf},\cite{jc},\cite{dg}.\\

 It is well known that multiple flux ropes extend from the solar surface into the solar photosphere and corona.
 Coronal Mass Ejections can be triggered by the multiple flux ropes collisions \cite{amar}. \\